wing5wong/artisan-whs-static/source/_courses/MAG3.md

 ue_approved: true
 notes: ''
 ---
 To provide a Mathematics programme that will develop skills and understanding in a range of topics with everyday applications.
 This course provides a continuing Mathematics programme appropriate for students who successfully studied a Level 2 course.
-The following topics are studied; Time Series, Linear Programming, Inferences, Critical Path and Statistical Experiments.
+The following topics are studied; Time Series, Linear Programming, Inferences, Critical Path and Bivariate Data.
 This course is completely internally assessed.